ash/raku-course/essentials/scalar-variables/assigning-a-value/index.md

 say $name;
 ```

-## Multiple assignment
+## Multiple assignments

-Multiple variables can be assigned at onces.
+Multiple variables can be assigned at once.
 For example, this is how to assign two scalars in a single statement:

 ```raku
 my ($a, $b);